vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 {{% include "/docs/assets/standalone-desc.md" %}}

 ### Bootstrap Machine
 The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping of a management or stand-alone cluster occurs before it is pushed to the platform where it will run.
+This is where the initial bootstrapping of a management or standalone cluster occurs before it is pushed to the platform where it will run.
 You run tanzu, kubectl and other commands on the bootstrap machine.
 The bootstrap machine can be a local physical machine or a VM that you access via a console window or client shell.

 ### Tanzu Kubernetes Grid Installer
 The Tanzu Kubernetes Grid installer is a graphical wizard that you start up by running the ``tanzu management-cluster create --ui`` command.
-The installer wizard runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management or stand-alone cluster.
+The installer wizard runs locally in a browser on the bootstrap machine and provides a user interface to guide you through the process of deploying a management or standalone cluster.

 The installer interface launches in a browser and takes you through steps to configure the management or standalone cluster.